fedeperin/sveltekit-supabase-todo/README.md

-# SvelteKit Supabase ToDo App
+# SvelteKit Supabase To Do App
-A ToDo App with an auth system built with SvelteKit and Supabase. <br>
+A To Do App with an auth system built with SvelteKit and Supabase. <br>
 Demo of the project at [todo-sveltekit.netlify.app](https://todo-sveltekit.netlify.app).

 # Clone the project